-Now I’m mending my ways and have dedicated myself to email my list at least once a week and to give them some of my best stuff.
+Now I’m mending my ways and have dedicated myself to emailing my list at least once a week and giving them some of my best stuff.

-Some Specifics to Entice You to Read this Book
+Some Specifics and Quick Book Review to Entice You to Read It!

 Letting Go provides a framework and a process for letting go of old negative emotions that will free up your energy, making you much happier and healthier, which is your natural state of being.